kkrakovych/database-maven-plugin/README.md

 ```

 In output directory you will find next things:
+1. Script install_auto.sql - Main SQL script for deploy via script.
-1. Script install_manual.sql - Main SQL script for manual deploy.
+2. Script install_manual.sql - Main SQL script for deploy with manual input.
-2. Service directory - All service scripts required for deploy.
+3. Service directory - All service scripts required for deploy.
 The directory name by default is `service`.
 The name can be changed with `serviceDirectory` parameter in `configuration` section of the plugin.
-3. Database directory and sub directories - All database source code and scripts required for deploy.
+4. Database directory and sub directories - All database source code and scripts required for deploy.
 Content of the directory may vary dependent on configuration of the plugin.

 ## How to deploy result script